 At this time assess your plants.
 You do not have to show this to anyone else, but write a good honest criticism of each batch.
 When your plants flower try to write down a good description of it.
 It will help to train you to rapidly see the good and bad points of a flower.
 There is no point in you lying to yourself so tell the truth, and get rid of all below par and second-rate material.

 Watch what people are using to grow their plants in.
 I keep my mother plants in large tubs growing in coarse pine bark.
 They get a little compost washed in now and again, and also Kompel fertiliser.
 This is given both as a foliar spray and watered to the roots.
 My seedlings are grown in good quality coarse compost and only get a foliar spray.
-This is a cocktail, which contains fertiliser, fungicides, insecticides as well as 5ml of Sunlight liquid to 5l of spray.
-The Sunlight liquid is an excellent spreader-sticker, as well as having sterilising properties.
+This is a cocktail, which contains fertilizer, fungicides, insecticides as well as 5ml of Sunlight liquid to 5l of spray.
+The Sunlight liquid is an excellent spreader-sticker, as well as having sterilizing properties.
 The average person will find pine bark an expensive commodity to use generally, besides, it dries out far too quickly in small pots, and I avoid using it in pots below 30cm.
 One can always open compost up with some fine bark or sharp sand.

 I keep a diary and this helps me to formulate my weekly cocktail as to when various predators are active.
 I can also refer back, which helps me to rotate my chemicals to avoid possible build-up of resistance by the plant’s foes.
 Above all, enjoy your plants!